Bernhardt Line: Fifth Army Bernhardt Line offensive

-It had taken Lieutenant General Mark Clark's Fifth Army in deteriorating weather, as the torrential autumn rains broke, from mid-October to early November to fight their way across difficult terrain and through skillful and determined rearguard defences from the Volturno Line positions to the Bernhardt Line.

-In the centre of the Fifth Army front lay the Mignano Gap, which, because of the marshy conditions on the coastal plain, represented the only realistic path to the mouth of the Liri Valley, the route to Rome.

 Area of the Fifth Army offensive in the autumn of 1943.

 Flanking and overlooking Highway 6 through the Mignano Gap and its villages (San Pietro Infine, San Vittore Del Lazio and Cervaro) are, successively, Monte Camino, Monte Lungo, Monte Porchia and Monte Trocchio on the left and Monte San Croce, Monte Corno, Monte Sambúcaro and Monte Maio on the right.
 Monte Sambúcaro normally appears as Monte Sammucro on Allied maps of the time.
-On reaching the Bernhardt positions, an immediate attack was launched by the 201st Guards Brigade, which was attached to the 56th (London) Infantry Division, part of Lieutenant-General Sir Richard McCreery's British X Corps on Monte Camino on 6 November, which was beaten back by the 15th Panzergrenadier Division (15.
-Panzergrenadierdivision), with some 600 losses to the 201st Guards Brigade.
+On 6 November, the 201st Guards Brigade, which was attached to the 56th (London) Infantry Division, part of Lieutenant-General Sir Richard McCreery's British X Corps, attacked Monte Camino but was repulsed by the 15th Panzergrenadier Division (15.
+Panzergrenadierdivision) and took 600 casualties.
 By mid-November, it was clear that after having sustained 10,000 combat casualties since the Volturno Line offensive, the Fifth Army needed to pause, reorganise and regather its strength.

-The Fifth Army resumed its attack on 1 December.
-The first attack, Operation Raincoat, was delivered after an intensive artillery and air bombardment, by the British X Corps on the left (comprising the 46th and 56th Infantry Divisions) and elements of the U.S. II Corps, commanded by Major General Geoffrey Keyes, including the 1st Special Service Force, under Lieutenant Colonel Robert T. Frederick, on the right against the formidable Camino hill mass.
-The dominating peak on Monte Camino, Hill 963, is crowned by a monastery.
-Two slightly lower peaks, Monte la Defensa, Monte la Difensa (Hill 960) as it appeared on the military maps during the war, and Monte la Remetanea (Hill 907), lie less than 2 mi north of Camino.
-At the upper end of the Camino feature are the numerous peaks of Monte Maggiore.
-The entire hill mass is about 6 mi long and four miles (6.5 km) wide.
-On the east and northeast, and the slopes rise steeply to the heights and then fall away gradually to the west toward the Garigliano River.
-It took until 9 December before the Camino mass was secured from the 15th Panzergrenadier Division.